darkcom109/Webify.ai-v2/README.md

 ﻿# 🕸️ Webify v2

-A **next-generation AI-powered website generator**, built with Flask + OpenAI's Responses API.
+A fast **AI-powered website generator** for smaller, clean websites, built with Flask + OpenAI's Responses API.
 Webify v2 is the successor to **Webify.ai v1** — rebuilt from the ground up to be faster, cleaner, and far more polished.
-Think of it as a **v0 / Lovable-inspired site builder** that turns your ideas into production-ready websites in seconds.
+Think of it as a **v0 / Lovable-inspired site builder** that turns your ideas into a quick prototype

 ---